mentecatoDev/django/docs/conclusion.md

 - Daniel Greenfeld
 Comentarios
 Si has conseguido terminar el libro entero, me encantaría escuchar tus pensamientos. ¿Qué te gustó o no te gustó? ¿Qué áreas fueron especialmente difíciles? ¿Y qué nuevo contenido te gustaría ver?
 Me pueden contactar en will@wsvincent.com.

+# Conclusion 2
+Building a “professional” website is no small task even with all the help that a batteries- included web framework like Django provides.
+Docker provides a major advantage in standardizing both local and production environments regardless of local machine– and especially in a team context.
+However Docker is a complicated beast on its own.
+While we have used it judiciously in this book there is much more that it can do depending on the needs of a project.
+Django itself is friendly to small projects because its defaults emphasize rapid local development but these settings must be systematically updated for production, from upgrading the database to PostgreSQL, using a custom user model, environment variables, configuring user registration flow, static assets, email...on and on it goes.
+The good news is that the steps needed for a production-level approach are quite similar.
+Hence the first half of this book is deliberately agnostic about the eventual project that is built: you’ll find these steps are standard on almost any new Django project.
+The second half focused on building a real Bookstore site with modern best practices, added Reviews, image uploads, set permissions, configured payments with Stripe, added search, reviewed performance and security measures, and finally deployed on Heroku with containers.
+For all the content covered in this book we’ve really only scratched the surface of what Django can do.
+This is the nature of modern web development: constant iteration.
+Django is a magnificent partner in building out a professional website because so many of the considerations required have already been thought of and included.
+But knowledge is needed to know how to turn these production switches on to take full advantage of the customization Django allows.
+Ultimately that is the goal of this Conclusion
+ 362
+book: to expose you, the reader, to the full spectrum of what Django and professional websites require.
+As you learn more about web development and Django I’d urge caution when it comes to premature optimization.
+It is always tempting to features and optimizations to your project that you think you’ll need later.
+The short list includes adding a CDN for static and media assets, judiciously analyzing database queries, adding indexes to models, and so on.
+The truth is that in any given web project there will always be more to do than time allows.
+This book has covered the fundamentals that are worthy of upfront time to get right.
+Additional steps around security, performance, and features will present themselves to you in real-time.
+Try to resist the urge to add complexity until absolutely necessary.
+If you have feedback on this book or examples of what you’ve built as a result, I read and respond to every email I receive at will@wsvincent.com377.
+I look forward to hearing from you!